jclem/logfmt-elixir/README.md

 implementation type.
 This is a fair compromise, because ordering upon decoding a Logfmt line is not important, and keeping only the last value for a duplicate key in a log line is fair, as well.

-## Copyright and License

-Copyright (c) 2015 Jonathan Clem

-This library is released under the MIT License.
-See the [LICENSE.md](./LICENSE.md) file for further details.